alexisdanielle/WARDROBIFY/README.md

 2. Closet Scanner - scan items in your wardrobe and it automatically classifies!
 3. AI Stylist - tell me the vibe and we'll style you!
 4. Wishlist - checks to see if what you want to buy has duplicates or is a new find!

+Busy for finals?
+Wardrobify is here to prep a whole week of outfits for you!